Making Cybersecurity Fun with a Capture the Flag Event, Part 2

 For automated scoring - with a leaderboard contestants could check at any time - we wrote a script that:

-• Sent out a statsd metric, and
+- Sent out a

-• Sent a verification email (using AWS SNS) with a secret string for verification, unique per user, per challenge.
-Without this, anyone could “hack” the leaderboard by spoofing statsd messages - and that’s not the type of hacking we’re looking for here.
+metric, and - Sent a verification email (using AWS SNS) with a secret string for verification, unique per user, per challenge.
+Without this, anyone could “hack” the leaderboard by spoofing

 We then built a leaderboard using AWS managed Grafana, and allowed our users to login to the leaderboard using their usual SSO logins.
 Here’s a glimpse of the final standings: